Luigi Brasiello

 Luigi Brasiello (born 5 August 1960) is an Italian politician.

-Biography
+Career

-Brasiello ran for Mayor of Isernia at the 2013 Italian local elections, leading a centre-left coalition formed by Democratic Party, UDEUR, Union of the Centre, Left Ecology Freedom and Italian Socialist Party.
+Brasiello ran for mayor of Isernia at the 2013 Italian local elections, leading a centre-left coalition formed by Democratic Party, UDEUR, Union of the Centre, Left Ecology Freedom and Italian Socialist Party.
 He was elected with the 50,5% and took office on 29 May 2013.

-He served as President of the Province of Isernia from October 2014 to October 2015.
+He served as president of the Province of Isernia from October 2014 to October 2015.